endurodave/DelegateMQ/README.md

 * **Serialization:** [MessagePack](https://msgpack.org/index.html), [RapidJSON](https://github.com/Tencent/rapidjson), [Cereal](https://github.com/USCiLab/cereal), [Bitsery](https://github.com/fraillt/bitsery), [MessageSerialize](https://github.com/endurodave/MessageSerialize)
 * **Transport:** [ZeroMQ](https://zeromq.org/), [NNG](https://github.com/nanomsg/nng), [MQTT](https://github.com/eclipse-paho/paho.mqtt.c), UDP, data pipe, memory buffer

+**Cross-Language**: A Python application using ZeroMQ and MessagePack communicates with a DelegateMQ C++ application, demonstrating how remote delegates easily bridge high-level scripts and low-level native code.

 ## Delegate Semantics and Use Cases

 It is always safe to call the delegate.
 In its null state, a call will not perform any action and will return a default-constructed return value.
 A delegate behaves like a normal pointer type: it can be copied, compared for equality, called, and compared to `nullptr`.
 Const correctness is maintained; stored const objects can only be called by const member functions.